10 Questions with Emmett Tracy – Dean of ALUSB

 The ease of changing geographies today means that the opportunities are there to engage with diversity in different markets.
 The mindset of openness to engage in these differences has to be there.
 Usually, there are indications of this mindset when prospective students are asked what they expect to see in their classmates and what their classmates expect of them.
 I find it a good sign when students gravitate towards thinking about other people, not just about themselves.

-Where would you like to see ALUSB MBA alumni in 10 years?
+Where would you like to see ALUSB EMBA alumni in 10 years?

 What’s the best advice you’ve ever received?